inshell-art/path-look/README.md

 # Path Look - On-Chain SVG Generator for Starknet

 Path Look is an on-chain SVG generation contract built on Starknet using Cairo 2.
 The Scarb package is `path_look` and the deployed contract name is `PathLook`.
-The repository also contains the `StepCurve` contract that renders cubic Bézier SVG paths used by Path Look.
+Path rendering is delegated to the external [`step-curve`](https://github.com/inshell-art/step-curve) contract.

 ## Quick Start